machdyne/zeitlos/docs/casino.md

 typing would wipe it -- the same "drawn and then erased" mistake as before, arriving from the other direction.

-## Known gaps

-**`sw/apps/poker` does not use the shared bank.** It was written before `/USER/casino.dat` existed and keeps its own table stack, so a win there does not follow you to the other games and a loan taken at the front desk does not reach it. `sw/apps/casino` lists it alongside games that do share, which makes the inconsistency visible without explaining it.

-Wiring it up is a real task rather than a two-line change: poker's model is a seat at a table with a stack that rises and falls across hands, so it needs a buy-in and a cash-out rather than a per-round net.
-The natural boundary is the end of a hand, the same way craps settles when the felt clears.

 ## Two things in the tree that are not ours

 Found while merging onto the current `wm`, both reported rather than